awsdocs/AWS-Kinesis-Video-Documentation/doc_source/gs-send-data.md

 ### Consume Media Data using HLS<a name="gs-send-data-4-2"></a>

 You can create a client application that consumes data from a Kinesis video stream using Hypertext Live Streaming \(HLS\)\.
-For information about creating an application that consumes media data using HLS, see [Kinesis Video Streams Playback with HLS](how-hls.md)\.
+For information about creating an application that consumes media data using HLS, see [Kinesis Video Streams Playback](how-playback.md)\.

 ## Next Step<a name="gs-next-step-4"></a>